HomeProductsAutomatic Qualified Electronic Signature

 What digital signature formats does the service support?

-The certificate is valid for one year.
+The certificate is valid for 3 years.

 Yes, the service complies with the eIDAS Regulation and has full legal validity across Europe.